 Given that in the past ten years most of the time I’ve been using some IDE as my main tool, I’m not into Vim for any particular reason, even though I was a MacVim user in the past.

 I use the straight-forward editor for scripting, note-taking, blogging, and some really rare web front-end stuff; therefore I choose Sublime here.
-It’s great, it’s native and it does the job.
+It’s great, it’s native, it does not hog my Mac’s RAM and it does the job.

 As a full-stack Mobile Engineer, HTTP is my de facto networking protocol for applications.
 I find these tools quite useful in this arena :